Language-Guided Invariance Probing of Vision-Language Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{\textbf{Dataset}} We apply LGIP to MS~COCO~\citep{lin2014coco}.
-Following Section~\ref{sec:lgip}, we sample $M = 40{,}000$ images from the training split and use all five human captions per image.
-For each base caption, we generate up to $K_{\text{same}} = 6$ paraphrases and up to $K_{\text{diff}} = 6$ semantic flips using the rule-based templates and lexical substitution lists described in Section~\ref{subsec:perturbations}.
-This yields on the order of $1.2$M paraphrase pairs and roughly $8.1\times 10^4$ flip pairs per model (80632 valid flip triples after filtering).
-We report aggregate metrics over the full subset, using only the automatic deduplication and minimum length checks baked into the perturbation pipeline.
+\textbf{Dataset.} We evaluate LGIP on MS~COCO~\citep{lin2014coco} using $M{=}40{,}000$ training images and all $N{=}5$ human captions per image.
+For each caption we generate up to $K_{\text{same}}{=}6$ paraphrases and $K_{\text{diff}}{=}6$ semantic flips following Section~\ref{subsec:perturbations}.
+After filtering and deduplication, this yields $\sim$1.2M paraphrase comparisons and $80{,}632$ valid flip triples per model.